For information about our new time series features launched with MongoDB 5.0, please check out this blog.

 - What will the ingestion rate be?
 How many inserts and updates per second?
-As the rate of inserts increase, your design may benefit from horizontal scaling via MongoDB auto-sharding, allowing you to partition and scale your data across many nodes
+As the rate of inserts increases, your design may benefit from horizontal scaling via MongoDB auto-sharding, allowing you to partition and scale your data across many nodes

 - How many simultaneous client connections will there be?
 While a single MongoDB node can handle many simultaneous connections from tens of thousands of IoT devices, you need to consider scaling those out with sharding to meet the expected client load.

 - Do you need to store all raw data points or can data be pre-aggregated?
 If pre-aggregated, what summary level of granularity or interval is acceptable to store?
 Per minute?
 Every 15 minutes?
-MongoDB can store all your raw data if you application requirements justify this.
+MongoDB can store all your raw data if your application requirements justify this.
 However, keep in mind that reducing the data size via pre-aggregation will yield lower dataset and index storage and an increase in query performance.

 - What is the size of data stored in each event?
 MongoDB has an individual document size limit of 16 MB.
 If your application requires storing larger data within a single document, such as binary files you may want to leverage MongoDB GridFS.
-Ideally when storing high volume time-series data it is a best practice to keep the document size small around 1 disk block size.
+Ideally when storing high volume time-series data it is a best practice to keep the document size small, around 1 disk block in size.

 - How many read queries per second?
 A higher read query load may benefit from additional indexes or horizontal scaling via MongoDB auto-sharding.

 - Will clients be geographically dispersed or located in the same region?
 You can reduce network read latency by deploying read-only secondary replicas that are geographically closer to the consumers of the data.